krupaanand312jc/krupaanand312jc/README.md

-Hi, I am Medapati Krupa Ananda Reddy, pursuing Bachelors of Technology in Electrical Engineering at the Indian Institute of Engineering Science and Technology (IIEST), Shibpur, Howrah, India.
+Hi, I am Medapati Krupa Ananda Reddy, pursuing Bachelors of Technology in Electrical Engineering at the Indian Institute of Engineering Science and Technology (IIEST) Shibpur, Howrah, India.

 <!---
 krupaanand312jc/krupaanand312jc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.